Ouss98/paint_clone/README.md

 * `Point.java`: is used to create points of specific coordinates or get the coordinates of existing points.
 * `Shape.java`: handles common attribtes of all shapes, i.e. the origin, the color, perimeter, surface, bounding box, and drawing method.
   * `Rectangle.java`: inherits from `Shape`.
 Is used to create a Rectangle with specific origin, color, and dimensions.<br> * `Square.java`: inherits from `Rectangle`.
 Is used to create a Square with same attributes.
-  * `Ellipse.java`: Is used to create a Ellipse with specific origin, color, and dimensions.<br> * `Circle.java`: inherits from `Ellipse`.
+  * `Ellipse.java`: Is used to create an Ellipse with specific origin, color, and dimensions.<br> * `Circle.java`: inherits from `Ellipse`.
 Is used to create a Circle with same attributes.